 Tao Zhong

-In the past, I have interned at Noah's Ark Lab, Huawei Technologies Canada working with Prof. Yang Wang on computer vision and domain generalization.
-I have also spent time working with Prof. Huihuan Qian at AIRS and CUHK(SZ), focusing on marine robotics.
+I'm a Ph.D. student at Princeton University, supervised by Prof. Christine Allen-Blanchette.
+I received my B.A.Sc. in Engineering Science from the University of Toronto, where I worked with Prof. Animesh Garg.
+Previously, I interned at Noah's Ark Lab Canada with Prof. Yang Wang on computer vision and domain generalization, and worked with Prof. Huihuan Qian at AIRS and CUHK(SZ) on marine robotics.

 My primary research interests lie at the intersection of robotics and computer vision.